 To promote good gut health, you can take daily probiotic and eat prebiotic foods.
 The way that probiotics work is that they kill a lot of the bad bacteria in your gut, strengthening your immune system.
 That way, there's more room for good bacteria.
 Prebiotic foods help to increase the good bacteria in your gut.
 Sauerkraut and kimchi, as well as kefir and yogurt, if you can eat them, are all great foods for your gut.

 I'm not saying that eating poor quality foods in small amounts or once in a while will have long term negative effect on your gut flora.
+Absolutely not!
 But for the most part, it's definitely a better idea to eat whole foods and make ways to make those richer in calories.
-That way you don't get just empty calories with your food, but the energy you put in your body is actually nourishing and nutritious.
+That way the energy you put in your body is actually nourishing and nutritious.

 Tips for Smarter Eating